-Password type Description

-Password that you must enter to log on to your system.
-System password your computer.

-Setup password Password that you must enter to access and make changes to the BIOS settings of
+Password type Description System password Password that you must enter to log on to your system.
+Setup password Password that you must enter to access and make changes to the BIOS settings of your computer.

 CAUTION: The password features provide a basic level of security for the data on your computer.